Lauren by Ralph Lauren (Vintage Perfume Released in 1978)

 Other perfumes I've seen that are recommended by other people online:

 Victoria's Secret Very Sexy - NOT REMOTELY CLOSE!!
 It was very peppery.
-I wonder if the person who said this meant VS Very Sexy Now (which they release a completely different blend from time to time).
+I wonder if the person who said this meant VS Very Sexy Now (which they release a completely different blend of Very Sexy from time to time).
 The 2008 one seems close (Top Notes: Melon, Red Apple, Pineapple, Bergamot - Middle Notes: Magnolia, Peony, Jasmine - Base Notes: Peach, Vanilla, Musk)

 Kate Spade TRULYGracious - haven't tried